 When menopause hits it brings with it a storm of hormones that can cause mood swings, hot flashes and a lot of general discomfort.
 Like pregnant women’s eyes, a hormone shift or imbalance can cause several vision conditions.

-Research has shown that due to the falling levels of estrogen in menopausal women, they are more likely to develop eye diseases such as glaucoma, cataracts and encourage the progress of AMD.
+Research has shown that due to the falling levels of estrogen in menopausal women, they are more likely to develop eye diseases such as glaucoma and cataracts.
+It may also encourage the progress of AMD.

-On the other side of the coin, lower testosterone levels in menopausal women is said to cause dry eyes.
+On the other side of the coin, lower testosterone levels in menopausal women can cause dry eyes.
 Testosterone normally regulates the salty solution around your tear film.
-Lower testosterone levels cause a lack of salty solution, which then bring on dry eyes.
+Lower testosterone levels cause a lack of salty solution, which then brings on dry eyes.

 To counter these eye conditions and diseases, doctors often recommend hormone therapy.
 Hormone therapy will increase your testosterone and estrogen levels to prevent them from affecting your vision.

 If you are menopausal, it is recommended that you see your eye doctor once a year for regular checkups.
-Annual eye exams are the simplest ways to detect diseases early and to prevent them.
+Annual eye exams are the simplest ways to detect diseases early and prevent them.
 For diseases like glaucoma, which have no warning signs, annual eye exams are crucial.
 Just because you think your eyes are healthy, doesn’t mean that they are.

 As mentioned, dry eyes are very common in menopausal women.
 Though dry eyes should subside with hormone therapy, sometimes they don’t.
 For those times we have a few natural remedies for aging women suffering from dry eyes.

 For dry eyes, doctors will often prescribe certain medications to help the tear ducts produce tears.
 They may also suggest daily use of eye drops.
 While these are good solutions for some, they are temporary and tedious.
-I mean, if you forget your eye drops one day; that’s it.
-Your eyes will be dry and irritated all day long.
+If you happen to forget your drops one day, you are in for an annoying, uncomfortable outing.